 [Because this Briefing is written primarily for Quakers in Britain Yearly Meeting and Friends in Northern Ireland are members of Ireland Yearly Meeting, details of the Northern Ireland Assembly are not included.]

-This is one in a series of publications arising from the "Learning from Experience: personal narratives from the criminal justice system" project of the Quaker Peace & Social Witness (QPSW) Crime, Community and Justice Sub-Committee.
+This is one in a series of publications arising from the Learning from Experience: personal narratives from the criminal justice system project of the Quaker Peace & Social Witness (QPSW) Crime, Community and Justice Sub-Committee (CCJS).
+Others in the series are: